MonoidMusician/blog/sources/selective_applicative.md

   select :: f (Either a b) -> f (a -> b) -> f b
 ```

-The `branch`{.haskell} combinator was unfortunately not integral to the story,
+The paper mentions a `branch`{.haskell} combinator derived from `(<*?) = select`{.haskell}:

 ```haskell
 branch :: Selective f => f (Either a b) -> f (a -> c) -> f (b -> c) -> f c
 branch x l r = fmap (fmap Left) x <*? fmap (fmap Right) l <*? r
 ```

-But the story has stopped short after `select`{.haskell} because the familiar tools of theoretical analysis failed to apply to `select`{.haskell} specifically: there was no account for `select`{.haskell} in terms of monoidal tensors, and even `branch`{.haskell} did not meaningfully compose with itself, which means that there was no obvious way that the laws related to more familiar algebraic and categorical structures like monoids (and, it turns out, near-semirings).
+But the story has stopped short after `select`{.haskell} because the familiar tools of theoretical analysis failed to apply to `select`{.haskell}: there was no account for `select`{.haskell} in terms of monoidal tensors, and even `branch`{.haskell} did not meaningfully compose with itself, which means that there was no obvious way that the laws related to more familiar algebraic and categorical structures like monoids (and, it turns out, near-semirings).

-Howevver, the final answer for what selective applicative functors want to be is really cool.
+However, the final answer for what selective applicative functors want to be is really cool.
 We just have to work a bit harder to see it: we have to consider arrows (composable profunctors) instead of plain functors.

 Selective applicative functors want to encode *exclusive determined choice*.
-They can choose between a finite number of predetermined case branches based upon previous results during evaluation.^[`select`{.haskell} itself has an implicit `pure`{.haskell} branch with no side-effects.]
+They can choose between a finite number of predetermined case branches based upon previous results during evaluation.^[`select`{.haskell} itself has an implicit `pure`{.haskell} branch with no side-effects, where `branch`{.haskell} has two branches.]

 Once you see it, it makes so much sense from a programming language perspective: it has the shape of an AST for a programming language.
 We can even go farther and relate it to the other typeclass for control flow, `Alternative`{.haskell}, which provides `<|>`{.haskell} for *nondeterministic* choice.